quellabs/wakapac/README.md

 - **Drop-in script file** - no bundler required
 - **Win32-style** `msgProc` for low-level event handling when you want total control
 - **Hierarchical components** with parent—child notification
-- **Integrated HTTP client** - seamless integration with WakaSync for advanced HTTP handling with request grouping and cancellation
+- **WakaSync** - seamlessly works with the companion WakaSync HTTP library for advanced features like request grouping, cancellation, and retry logic

 ### Who WakaPAC is For